openstack/swift/doc/source/overview_ring.rst

 The rings determine where data should reside in the cluster.
 There is a separate ring for account databases, container databases, and individual object storage policies but each ring works in the same way.
-These rings are externally managed, in that the server processes themselves do not modify the rings, they are instead given new rings modified by other tools.
+These rings are externally managed.
+The server processes themselves do not modify the rings; they are instead given new rings modified by other tools.

-The ring uses a configurable number of bits from a path's MD5 hash as a partition index that designates a device.
+The ring uses a configurable number of bits from the MD5 hash of an item's path as a partition index that designates the device(s) on which that item should be stored.
 The number of bits kept from the hash is known as the partition power, and 2 to the partition power indicates the partition count.
-Partitioning the full MD5 hash ring allows other parts of the cluster to work in batches of items at once which ends up either more efficient or at least less complex than working with each item separately or the entire cluster all at once.
+Partitioning the full MD5 hash ring allows the cluster components to process resources in batches.
+This ends up either more efficient or at least less complex than working with each item separately or the entire cluster all at once.

-Another configurable value is the replica count, which indicates how many of the partition->device assignments comprise a single ring.
-For a given partition number, each replica will be assigned to a different device in the ring.
+Another configurable value is the replica count, which indicates how many devices to assign for each partition in the ring.
+By having multiple devices responsible for each partition, the cluster can recover from drive or network failures.

-Devices are added to the ring to describe the capacity available for part-replica assignment.
+Devices are added to the ring to describe the capacity available for partition replica assignments.
 Devices are placed into failure domains consisting of region, zone, and server.
-Regions can be used to describe geographical systems characterized by lower-bandwidth or higher latency between machines in different regions.
+Regions can be used to describe geographical systems characterized by lower bandwidth or higher latency between machines in different regions.
 Many rings will consist of only a single region.
 Zones can be used to group devices based on physical locations, power separations, network separations, or any other attribute that would lessen multiple replicas being unavailable at the same time.

-Devices are given a weight which describes relative weight of the device in comparison to other devices.
+Devices are given a weight which describes the relative storage capacity contributed by the device in comparison to other devices.

-When building a ring all of each part's replicas will be assigned to devices according to their weight.
-Additionally, each replica of a part will attempt to be assigned to a device who's failure domain does not already have a replica for the part.
-Only a single replica of a part may be assigned to each device - you must have as many devices as replicas.
+When building a ring, replicas for each partition will be assigned to devices according to the devices' weights.
+Additionally, each replica of a partition will preferentially be assigned to a device whose failure domain does not already have a replica for that partition.
+Only a single replica of a partition may be assigned to each device - you must have at least as many devices as replicas.

 .. _ring_builder: